 Contact library staff with questions using the options on our Ask a Librarian page:

 For in-depth research assistance for a class or project, please use any of the following to reach out to a subject librarian:

 The library's scholarly peer-reviewed journal articles, newspaper articles, magazine articles, and more are available online.
 These articles are organized into searchable databases.
-You will be asked to log in with your Rowan username and password when you open a database from off campus.
+You will be asked to log in with your Rowan NetID when you open a database from off campus.